vinheim3/atari-tetris-emulation/slapstic101.md

 It would hold an internal rom bank value between 0-3, initialized to 3.
 When that value is 0 or 2, PRG ROM at 0x0000-0x3fff could be read from.
 When that value is 1 or 3, PRG ROM at 0x4000-0x7fff could be read from

-As mentioned previously, the fixed bank at 0x8000-0xffff references the rest of the 0x8000 bytes of ROM

-The Slapstic has an internal state machine, starting at `IDLE`
+The Slapstic has an internal state machine, starting at `IDLE`.
+During the `BIT_SET` state, it also has an `odd/even` mode

-In the following sections, Slapstic offsets means an offset from 0x6000.
+In the following sections, Slapstic offsets means an offset from its memory map address at 0x6000.

 ## Changing banks